The word blockchain is popping up everywhere these days, but what exactly does it mean?

 In Venezuela, a country affected by hyperinflation, Bitcoin is used to complete everyday transactions.
 For many Venezuelans, they can hardly convert their paychecks from bolívar to Bitcoin fast enough before it loses its value.

-This presents an interesting opportunity for investors across the world.
-Loans with unregulated interest rates can now be made directly in emerging markets and regions dealing with economic crises.
+This unfortunate situation combined with blockchain presents an interesting opportunity for investors across the world.
+Loans with unregulated interest rates can now be made peer to peer in emerging markets and regions dealing with economic crises.

-A new industry is quickly forming around this concept called decentralized finance (DeFi).
-It provides novel opportunities for people across the world and the socioeconomic spectrum.
+A new financial industry is rapidly growing on the blockchain, known as decentralized finance (DeFi).
+It provides novel opportunities for people across the world and the socioeconomic spectrum to do business peer-to-peer, without a big brother watching over them.

 Why is it Called Blockchain?